mdinicola/supereffective/README.md

 This project is a NextJS application with the following directory structure:

 - `blogs`: the MDX content of the website pages
+- `public`: static assets (for the UI and also for the CMS pages)
+- `scripts`: Maintenance or development scripts
+- `src`:
+  - `app`: Next.js App Router
+  - `components`: general reusable components
   - `config`: general app config (e.g. from env vars, json files or ts code)
-- `features`: business logic in bounded contexts, following some DDD principles
+  - `features/{name}/`: business logic in bounded contexts, following some DDD principles
-  - `/**/`: name of the domain / feature
     - `components`: components specific to this domain
     - `hooks`: hooks specific to this domain
     - `state`: domain state: contexts, objects and types
     - `views`: domain views: views composed with many other components
+    - `lib`: services and utilities specific to this domain
+  - `hooks`: generic hooks
   - `lib`: generic libraries and services, or services that are not specific to a domain
-  - `components`: general reusable components
-  - `data-client`: helpers to fetch the static data from the dataset CDN, and types
+    - `pokedata`: helpers to fetch the static data from the dataset CDN, and types
-  - `hooks`: generic hooks
-  - `mailer`: mail client abstraction supporting `nodemailer` and `resend.com`
+    - `mailer`: mail client abstraction supporting `local-fs` and `resend.com`
     - `mdx`: helpers to extract and load MDX content from a directory
     - `patreon`: Patreon API client abstraction
-  - `prisma`: Prisma DB schema definition and helpers
-  - `scripts`: Maintenance or development scripts
     - `utils`: general purpose utilities
-- `pages`: Next.js routes/pages and APIs
-- `public`: static assets (for the UI and also for the CMS pages)
   - `styles`: global css styles

 ## Contributing